elfirdoussilab1/Synthetic-data/README.md

 # Synthetic-data
-This is the main repository of the paper: Maximizing the potential of synthetic data: Insights from Random Matrix Theory.
+This is the official repository of the paper: [Maximizing the potential of synthetic data: Insights from Random Matrix Theory](https://arxiv.org/pdf/2410.08942?), accepted at **ICLR 2025**.

 ## Abstract
 Synthetic data has gained attention for training large language models, but poor-quality data can harm performance.
 A potential solution is data pruning, which retains only high-quality data based on a score function (human or machine feedback).
 Previous work analyzed models trained on synthetic data as sample size increases.